-When you proofread, you also will approve the artwork, photos, and paper and ink selection.
+When you proofread, you also will approve the artwork, photos, and paper.
 Any concerns should be addressed at this point.

-Keep in mind that your signature of approval, as well as quantity and budget code, are necessary before we can proceed with printing a publication.
-Your promptness in proofreading will help ensure that your publication will be delivered by the established due date.
+Keep in mind that your approval, as well as quantity and budget code, are necessary before we can proceed with printing a publication.
+Your promptness in proofreading will help ensure that your publication will be delivered by the desired due date.

 of a Printed Publication

 If you are mailing your publication, be sure to figure postage costs in your budget.
 You are responsible for keeping track of the quantity, budget code and cost of publications for future reference.
-The Marketing and Creative Services Department does not handle printing charges, and it does not receive a copy of the duplicating request from Reprographics.
-Please keep your duplicating receipts and chargeback amounts in your files.
+The Marketing and Creative Services Department does not handle printing charges.
+Please keep records of your duplicating receipts and chargeback amounts.

 Delays in processing your purchase order may result in delay of final delivery.

-Order cardboard signs through the assistant director of Marketing and Creative Services.
-Signs have a white background and black type.
+Order cardboard signs and "yard signs" through the assistant director.
 Signs can be bordered in a variety of colors of poster board in stock.
+Yard sign boards are dark green.
 There is no charge for cardboard signs.
 Allow two weeks for completion; more time for large quantities.
-Requests for large quantities should be sent on disk or by e-mail.

 Order permanent signage through College and Community Relations.